 Overview of a fifth-order HOA 3D Ambisonic File created by Tine Surell Lange.

 Ambisonics is a technology that encodes sound sources along with full-sphere positional information, as complex interleaved audio files that need decoding before they can be listened to on speakers.
-The lowest order and the simplest form of 3D Ambisonics require 4 channels, conventionally named as:
+The lowest order, order 1, and the simplest form of 3D Ambisonics require 4 channels, conventionally named as:

 The 4 channels or spherical components W, X, Y and Z can also be described as the pressure patterns found in an omni-microphone (W) and three figure-of-8 microphones for left/right (Y), front/back (X) and up/down (Z) as depicted in the above figure.